 - In patients who have traveled to an area endemic for S typhi and return with fever, also consider malaria.
-Other conditions that can mimic the illness include amebiasis, dengue fever, chikungunya, Zika virus infection, leishmaniasis (Old World, New World), leptospirosis, melioidosis, and trypanosomiasis.
+Other conditions that can mimic the illness include amebiasis, dengue fever, chikungunya, Zika virus infection, cutaneous leishmaniasis, leptospirosis, melioidosis, and trypanosomiasis.

 - Acute bacterial gastroenteritis (Campylobacter, Shigella, Escherichia coli O157:H7)

 - Tuberculosis – Can present as a prolonged febrile illness; diarrhea (and dysentery) is not expected.

 - Endemic typhus – May be difficult to distinguish from typhoid fever.

 - Bacterial abscess – Can present as a prolonged febrile illness.